ARM-software/vscode-cmsis-csolution/README.md

 ## Run and Debug

-Arm CMSIS Solution generates the [Run and Debug configuration](https://mdk-packs.github.io/vscode-cmsis-solution-docs/conf_debug.html) files (`launch.json` and `tasks.json`) for the [Arm CMSIS Debugger](https://marketplace.visualstudio.com/items?itemName=Arm.vscode-cmsis-debugger) and [pyOCD](https://pyocd.io/).
-It supports single-core and multi-core configurations for CMSIS-DAP, ULINK, JLink, and ST-Link debug adapters.
+Arm CMSIS Solution generates the [Run and Debug configuration](https://mdk-packs.github.io/vscode-cmsis-solution-docs/conf_debug.html) files including files `.vscode/launch.json` and `.vscode/tasks.json` for the [Arm CMSIS Debugger](https://marketplace.visualstudio.com/items?itemName=Arm.vscode-cmsis-debugger) and various debug adapters (such as CMSIS-DAP, ULINK, JLink, and ST-Link).
+The [Manage Solution view](#manage-solution-view) simplifies the setup and supports single-core and multi-core configurations.

-The [Run and Debug configuration](https://mdk-packs.github.io/vscode-cmsis-solution-docs/configuration.html#configure-run-and-debug) is enabled with the `target-set:` node and a `debugger:` setting as shown below:
+The [Run and Debug configuration](https://mdk-packs.github.io/vscode-cmsis-solution-docs/configuration.html#configure-run-and-debug) is stored in the `csolution.yml` file under `target-set:` as shown below:

 ```yml
   target-types: